Floral Telecaster Build:

 Internal Carbon Fiber Rod Placement:

-In the second version of my Telecaster I used carbon fiber tubes.
+Telecaster V2: I used carbon fiber tubes.
 While I was building my Electric Cello, I found a 3D printed cello that used carbon fiber tubes to strengthen the cello body.
-Upong completing the build, the carbon fiber tubes were successful and my guitar weight was significantly reduced compared to the previous steel linear rod implementation.
+Upon completing the build, the carbon fiber tubes were successful and my guitar weight was significantly reduced compared to the previous steel linear rod implementation.

-Now, on the Floral Telecaster, I will continue to use the Carbon Fiber Tubes.
+Floral Telecaster: I will continue to use the Carbon Fiber Tubes.
 If it ain't broke, don't fix it!

 Floral Wallpaper: